vanjacksing/SelfDriving/Project2_TrafficSigns/writeup_template.md

 | Dropout | Dropout layer with keep probability 0.5 to prevent overfitting |
 | Output | Fully connected layer with 43 nodes and linear activation function |

-####3.
+#### 3. Training

 AdamOptimizer with learning rate 0.0003 and 30 epochs with batch size = 128 was used to train the model.
 Cross entropy was used as a target variable for optimizer.

-####4.
+#### 4. Game-changing solutions

 In my opinion one of the most helpful techniques were:

 1. Using multi-scale features as input to fully-connected layer
 2. Image enhancement with autocontrast
 3. Conversion to grayscale

-My final model results were:
+#### 5. Final results

 * training set accuracy of 1.0
 * validation set accuracy of 0.976
 * test set accuracy of 0.96